A Universal Formulation of Uncertainty Relation for Error and Disturbance: Introduction

-In fact, as typically exemplified by the famous gamma-ray microscope Gedankenexperiment, for devising his uncertainty principle Heisenberg considered the error in the position measurement and the subsequent disturbance occurred in the momentum, and argued that the product of the two has a lower bound of the order of $\hbar$.
-It was thus clear that this line of thought, which captures the essence of the quantum \lq indeterminatenes\rq\ \cite{Heisenberg_1930}, should be followed in order to establish a more genuine uncertainty relation which governs the quantum phenomena on a rigorous basis.
-This was achieved by Ozawa \cite{Ozawa_2003, Ozawa_2004_01} who adopted the indirect measurement scheme where one considers explicitly the system of an ancillary meter device in addition to the quantum system of interest, realizing the concepts of error and disturbance in concrete terms.
-His uncertainty relation, obtained for an arbitrary pair of observables $A$ and $B$, contains not only the product term of the error and the disturbance but also two other terms involving the standard deviations.
-Whereas these additional terms offer the possibility of \lq breaking\rq\ the lower bound stated by Heisenberg, they also obscure Heisenberg's original spirit instilled in his principle \cite{Werner_2019}.
-Another shortcoming is that it assumes objects that are generally unobtainable from the measurement outcomes \cite{Werner_2004, Koshino_2005}.
+In fact, as typically exemplified by his famous gamma-ray microscope Gedankenexperiment, Heisenberg did entertain the concept of measurement for devising his uncertainty principle, where he considered the error in the position measurement and the subsequent disturbance occurred in the momentum and argued that the product of the two has a lower bound of the order of the Planck constant.
+It was thus clear that this line of thought, which captures the essence of the quantum \lq indeterminatenes\rq\ \cite{Heisenberg_1930}, should be followed in order to establish a more genuine uncertainty relation that governs the quantum phenomena.

+Among the various attempts \cite{Yuen_1973, Werner_2004, Miyadera_2008, Watanabe_2011, Watanabe_2011_06, Busch_2013} to explicitly incorporate measurement in the formulation of uncertainty relations, one of the most recognized achievement has been Ozawa's work \cite{Ozawa_2003, Ozawa_2004_01}, which adopts the indirect measurement scheme after Arthurs, Kelly, and Goodman \cite{Arthurs_1965, Arthurs_1988}.
+Here, one considers the system of an ancillary meter device in addition to the quantum system of interest, thereby realizing the concepts of error and disturbance in concrete terms.
+His uncertainty relation, obtained for an arbitrary pair of self-adjoint observables $A$ and $B$, contains not only the product term of the error and the disturbance but also two other terms involving the standard deviations.
+Whereas these additional terms offer the possibility of \lq breaking\rq\ the lower bound espoused by Heisenberg, it is argued \cite{Werner_2019} that they may obscure Heisenberg's original spirit instilled in his principle.
+Another notable shortcoming \cite{Werner_2004, Koshino_2005} often pointed out is that his relation entails objects that are generally unobtainable from the measurement outcomes, which is considered to be a major impediment to its experimental verification except for narrow cases in which certain specific properties of the system could be exploited \cite{Erhart_2012}.